Chris Pennie: Bands

-While in high school he was playing in the local New Jersey based band, Prozak.
-The other 3 members of Prozak were 8–10 years Pennie's senior, and in order for Prozak to play the local bars and clubs, Pennie's father would accompany him to the various gigs.
-Chris played with Prozak from 1993 until he began attending Berklee School of Music in 1995.
+While in high school he was playing in the local New Jersey–based band, Prozak.
+The other three members of Prozak were 8–10 years Pennie's senior, and in order for Prozak to play the local bars and clubs, Pennie's father would accompany him to their gigs.
+Pennie played with Prozak from 1993 until he began attending Berklee School of Music in 1995.
 He recorded ten songs with Prozak during his time with the band but they were never commercially released.

 Pennie also spent time with the pop-punk group Boxer.
 Formed in 1995 with another Berklee graduate, Jeremy McDowell, they became the first band to be signed to the now famous Vagrant Records.
 They released one album, The Hurt Process, in 1998, and broke up in late 1999.
 Pennie also recorded drums for his former tourmates in experimental metalcore group All Else Failed on their 2004 album This Never Happened.
-Pennie describes his band, The Dillinger Escape Plan, as being 'mathcore' where they start each song with no structure and an open palette.

-He and guitarist Ben Weinman, along with now-departed singer Dimitri Minakakis and bass guitarist Adam Doll, formed Dillinger Escape Plan in March 1997.
-He and Ben Weinman wrote the majority of Dillinger's material and Pennie called Weinman his "musical soulmate".
+He and guitarist Ben Weinman, along with singer Dimitri Minakakis and bass guitarist Adam Doll, formed Dillinger Escape Plan in March 1997.
+He and Weinman wrote the majority of the band's material and Pennie called Weinman his "musical soulmate".
 Pennie also took care of a lot of the electronic influence in the band's material in the studio as well as onstage, triggering effects and loops with footswitch pedals.

-Chris began working in the studio with rock band Coheed and Cambria, because the drummer Josh Eppard had left the band.
+Pennie began working in the studio with rock band Coheed and Cambria, after drummer Josh Eppard had left the band.
 Due to contractual obligations, Pennie was not allowed to record for Coheed's 2007 album Good Apollo, I'm Burning Star IV, Volume Two: No World for Tomorrow.
 Instead, the band recruited Foo Fighters drummer Taylor Hawkins for the task.
-On June 28, 2007, Coheed and Cambria announced on their Myspace that Chris Pennie joined the band.
+On June 28, 2007, Coheed and Cambria announced on their Myspace that Pennie joined the band.

 On November 2, 2011, Coheed and Cambria announced on their Facebook page that Pennie had left the band.
-Chris also announced he had parted ways with Coheed and Cambria, in order to focus on other projects such as Return to Earth and Fight Mannequins.
+Pennie also announced he had parted ways with Coheed and Cambria, in order to focus on other projects such as Return to Earth and Fight Mannequins.

-Current projects
+Other projects

 Pennie lent his talent to the predominantly electronic band Idiot Pilot on their 2007 album Wolves.
 MTV reported: "the Dillinger Escape Plan's Chris Pennie appears on the album, augmenting several of Wolves' tracks with his drumming prowess.
 Anderson said the one-two punches of Hoppus, Robinson, Barker, and Pennie are bringing something new to Idiot Pilot's established sound."